The state will curtail recreational and commercial smelt fishing in Puget Sound in hopes of increasing protection for the species.

 • Closes nighttime recreational dip net fishing.
 Recreational dip net fishing will be allowed from 6 a.m.-10 p.m.
 Fridays-Tuesday.
 Jig gear can continue to be used seven days per week, 24 hours per day.

-Knowing smelt are a crucial food source for many Puget Sound species, including sea birds, marine mammals and salmon, the commission chose to impose the limits.
+But knowing smelt are a crucial food source for many Puget Sound species, including sea birds, marine mammals and salmon, the commission chose to impose the limits.

 The commission also considered two other options: one making no change and the other closing commercial fishing and limiting recreational fishing.